in Legal Success

 4. What is a Turquoise Card?

-The Turquoise Card is presented to foreigners who contribute to the economy, research, innovation, and commerce in our nation, who finance and offer jobs, or who are judged to do so.
+The Turquoise Card is presented to foreigners who contribute to our nation’s economy, research, innovation, commerce, and finance and offer jobs or are judged to do so.

 All rights provided to expatriates with a work permit for an unlimited term are available to holders of this certificate.
 Families of cardholders are issued a document that serves as an indefinite residency permit in Turkey.

 The first three years are a time of transformation.
 If the foreigners do not contribute as anticipated during this time, their Turquoise Card will be revoked.